Maithili grammar: Nouns

 Nouns in Maithili can be roughly characterized into four genders- Masculine, Feminine, Neuter and Common.
 (Note: Grierson distinguished only two- Masculine and Feminine.
 Traditional grammars, however, have the given fourfold distinction.
 Because of the lack of grammatical gender, many modern grammarians have rejected the distinction altogether.)
 Unmarked nouns can be of any gender.
 Marked nouns are those nouns, which can be distinguished by its suffix.
 Marked nouns are mostly either Masculine-neuter or Feminine.(Masculine and neuter, and sometimes even common gender are distinguished, if the word is of tatsama origin).
 There is no grammatical gender however, i.e. nouns can be distinguished by the suffix in the marked nouns, and overall by the origin of the word, but that doesn't affect other parts of speech.
-(There are some forms, but are optional and obsolete, and are generally ignored in recent times).
+(There are some forms, but are optional and obsolete, and are generally ignored in modern speech and writing).
 The only instance, where grammatical agreement occurs are adjectives, which are also optional, and in spoken language, often ignored altogether.
+Maithili is therefore often considered to be lacking grammatical gender altogether.
+It might have marked nouns, but they rarely form an agreement with the verb.

 Similarly, grammatical number is also absent.
 There are some forms of plural present, but there is no grammatical distinction.
 Periphrastic plural is used, but again there is no grammatical distinction.

 Many Maithili nouns usually take forms in weak (ending in a consonant, a short vowel, or an extra short vowel) and strong stem (ending in long vowels).
 Some take form only in weak stem and some in strong stem.

 The following table shows a general view of them.
 Obsolete and old forms are shown within parentheses, in the stem ending ending section.